12 min read

 The only way to lead a meaningful life is to align with your values.

-When things turn to shit, but you're confident that you acted in accordance with your values, it's easier to shrug it off and play the long game.
+It's easier to feel good about your choices if you know what matters to you and why, especially when things go badly.
+When things turn to shit, but you're confident that you acted in alignment with your values, it's easier to shrug it off and play the long game.
 Things don't always go your way, but you sleep well at night.

 But even the good stuff can feel hollow when you aren't living from a values-led place.
 When the bad stuff hits, you can find yourself trapped in an endless loop of guilt, blame, questioning and self-loathing.